-If the PCoIP Connection Manager and PCoIP Security Gateway machine does not have a connection to the public internet, you must create a temporary internet-connected machine to download the package files and dependencies and then transfer them to the production machine.
+If the PCoIP Connection Manager and PCoIP Security Gateway machine does not have a connection to the public internet, you must create a temporary internet-connected machine to download a precreated offline installation bundle and then transfer the bundle to the production machine.

-For information on package dependencies, see System Requirements.
+For information on bundle dependencies, see System Requirements.